appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 - Hostname or IP of the proxy server.
 For example, `proxy.spacetech.com`
 - Port of the proxy server.
 For example, `8080`

-First, you should enable proxy settings on the host server.
+For next, you should enable proxy settings on the host server.

 To do that you can follow the steps below: